1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 werden.

 ***Note:***
-*If you are using DS18B20 sensors, the specific sensor id of each sensor will also be listed within the output of /K49 (and the output of the IPWE extension, if used).
+*If you are using DS18B20 sensors, the specific sensor id of each sensor will also be listed within the output of the category sensors (and the output of the IPWE extension, if used).
 Especially if more than one sensor will be added to the system, these unique sensor ids are necessary to identify a specific sensor later.
 So if you integrate BSB-LAN and/or these sensors in your home automation software, you should consider this (e.g. use RegEx on the sensor ids).
 It's adviseable to read out the sensor id (e.g. by using /K49) and label each sensor, so that you don't get confused later.
-For this, you can raise or lower the temperature of one sensor (e.g. hold it in your hand) and query /K49 again after a certain time.
+For this, you can raise or lower the temperature of one sensor (e.g. hold it in your hand) and query the category sensors again after a certain time.
 Now you can see the changed value of one sensor and write down the specific sensor id.
-Besides that, if any sensor will be exchanged or added, most of the time the displayed order (within the output of /K49 or the IPWE extension) of the sensors will change also, because internally they are listed following the specific sensor ids.
+Besides that, if any sensor will be exchanged or added, most of the time the displayed order (within the output of the category sensors or the IPWE extension) of the sensors will change also, because internally they are listed following the specific sensor ids.
 So if you only adjust the reading following the order and name the sensors like that, it can happen, that the belonging name doesn't show the correct sensor anymore.
 The following screenshots show this circumstance.*

-*Output of /K49 with two installed sensors:*
+*Output of the category sensors with two installed sensors:*
 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN/master/docs/pics/DS18B20_2sensoren_T.jpg">

 *After adding another sensor and rebooting the Arduino, the displayed order changed:*